Incarceration in the United States: Criticism

-The sociologists John Clegg and Adaner Usmani assert that the massive carceral state established in the US is partly the result of anemic social policy.
+The sociologists John Clegg and Adaner Usmani assert that the high incarceration rates are partly the result of anemic social policy.
 As such, resolving the issue will necessitate significant redistribution coming from economic elites.
 They add that mass incarceration is "not a technical problem for which there are smart, straightforward, but just not-yet-realized solutions.
-Rather, it is a political problem, the solution of which will require confronting the entrenched power of the wealthy.
-In this sense, the task before us is to build the capacities of poor and working-class Americans to win redress from their exploiters."
+Rather they argue, it is a political problem, the solution of which will require "confronting the entrenched power of the wealthy."

-Another possibly cause for this increase of incarceration since the 1970s could be the "war on drugs", which started around that time.
+Another possible cause for this increase of incarceration since the 1970s could be the "war on drugs", which started around that time.
 More elected prosecutors were favored by voters for promising to take more harsh approaches than their opponents, such as locking up more people.

-Reporting at the annual meeting of the American Sociological Association (August 3, 2008), Becky Pettit, associate professor of sociology from the University of Washington and Bryan Sykes, a UW post-doctoral researcher, revealed that the mammoth increase in the United States's prison population since the 1970s is having profound demographic consequences that affect 1 in 50 Americans.
+Reporting at the annual meeting of the American Sociological Association (August 3, 2008), Becky Pettit, associate professor of sociology from the University of Washington and Bryan Sykes, a UW post-doctoral researcher, revealed that the increase in the United States's prison population since the 1970s is having profound demographic consequences that affect 1 in 50 Americans.
 Drawing data from a variety of sources that looked at prison and general populations, the researchers found that the boom in prison population is hiding lowered rates of fertility and increased rates of involuntary migration to rural areas and morbidity that is marked by a greater exposure to and risk of infectious diseases such as tuberculosis and HIV or AIDS.

 Guilty plea bargains concluded 97% of all federal cases in 2011.

 As of December 2012, two state prison systems, Alabama and South Carolina, segregated prisoners based on their HIV status.
 On December 21, U.S. District Court Judge Myron Thompson ruled in a lawsuit brought by the American Civil Liberties Union (ACLU) on behalf of several inmates that Alabama's practice in doing so violated federal disabilities law.
 He noted the state's "outdated and unsupported assumptions about HIV and the prison system's ability to deal with HIV-positive prisoners."